Looked at many bike helmets but can’t find the right one?

 If there’s one company that can give Giro a run for its money in excellent protection and modern aesthetics, it’s Sweden’s POC.

-The half-shell’s extensive side and rear coverage provide protection from kickup and branches, while long, even vents allow free airflow and reduce moisture from sweat.
+The half-shells extensive side and rear coverage protect kickup and branches, while long, even vents allow free airflow and reduce moisture from sweat.

 A size adjustment system is operated with a handy dial, and an integrated visor provides coverage to the eyes.

-The Kask Protone is probably about as top-shelf as it gets, with rave reviews from cyclists everywhere.
+The Kask Protone is probably the best women’s bike helmet with rave reviews from road cyclists everywhere.

 Although it doesn’t feature a brand-name protection system like MIPS, it’s built on comparable technology, with a similar polycarbonate outer shell and EPS foam liner.

-The S-Works Prevail 2 is Specialized’s top of the line helmet.
+The S-Works Prevail 2 is Specialized’s top-of-the-line bicycle helmet.

 This sleek, lightweight road bike helmet is aimed at cyclists interested in racing and improving their performance at high speeds.